smurfix/asyncserf/docs/source/usage.rst

 Supported RPC methods
 ---------------------

-Trio-Serf aims to support all methods exported by Serf's RPF interface.
+AsyncSerf aims to support all methods exported by Serf's RPF interface.

 Streaming
 +++++++++